 From the airport (Schiphol)

 The airport is not far from the city center.
 By taxi it takes approx. 30 minutes to get to Asile Flottant, but quite a bit longer during rush hours.
 The cost of a taxi from the airport will be around 70 euros.
 The train is a lot cheaper and quite convenient since the airport houses a railway station with direct links to the Central Railway Station (approx. 15 minutes/ 5 euros one way).
-From there you can either continue by foot or by bus.
+From there you can either continue by a free ferry and by foot, metro or by bus.

 By foot or by bike